Native American Pictographs Activity

 What You Need:

-- List of common Native American pictographs, Search online for one or start here.
+- List of common Native American pictographs (search online)

 - Colored pencils